marcoantoniocorallo/Eight-Puzzle/README.md

 The system is made of a graphical dashboard, EightBoard, containing the board, an EightController label, and two buttons: RESTART and FLIP.
 The board contains 9 tiles EightTile.

 The assignment requires to implement the 8-puzzle game using _Java Beans_ and event-based communication mechanisms.

-For other requirements and design choices, you can read the report.
+For other requirements and design choices, you can read the [report](https://github.com/marcoantoniocorallo/Eight-Puzzle/blob/main/report.pdf).

+Each component provides a reusable bean in its `target` directory.
+#### You can play the 8-puzzle game running `java -jar EightBoard/target/EightBoard-1.0.jar`